rajpriyanshi001/Trimerge-RockBees-Hackathon-Stage2/docs/design.md

+# DESIGN
+# Awareness and Development of a Rock Bees Colony Detection & Location Monitoring Application

 1. Introduction:
 Rock bees are crucial for pollination and maintaining ecological balance.
 Unfortunately, many rock bee colonies are disturbed or destroyed due to a lack of awareness and increasing human activities.
 This project aims to create an Android application that helps detect rock bee colonies, track their locations, and raise awareness to support conservation.